i2p/i2p.i2p/installer/lib/wrapper/README.txt

 in linux-armv6/README.txt.
 Don't forget to strip the binaries and disable the execute bit.

+From the source, copy WrapperBootstrap.java to patches/ and merge in our changes.

 For macosx, combine (if possible) the universal-32 and universal-64 files from the delta pack (each is a 2-architecture fat file) into a "quad-fat" binary.
 Instructions can be found in